“The Earth is what we all have in common.”

-How the hell did the screenplay writer get hold of one of
+How the hell did the screenplay writer get hold of one of my journals?!

 “Joker” reminds me of a 1950 Mexican film entitled “Los Olvidados” (The Forgotten Ones), directed by Luis Buñuel.
 Also known as “The Young and the Damned”, it focuses on a small cadre of teens trying to survive the brutalities of urban life in a México City slum.